KarstenGorkow/VDA5050/VDA5050_EN_V1.md

 To communicate to the AGV what it will most likely have to do after reaching the decision point, an order consists of two separate parts:

 - <u>Drive to the decision point "Base":</u> The "base" is the defined route that the AGV travels.
 All nodes and edges of the "Base" route have already been approved by the control panel for the vehicle.
 - <u>Estimated journey from the decision point "Horizon":</u> The "Horizon" is the route that the AGV is likely to drive if there is no traffic jam.
 The "Horizon" route has not yet been approved by the control panel.
-However, the AGV will initially only travel to the last junction of the "Base" route.

 However, the AGV will initially only travel to the last junction of the "Base" route.